KhristianMCG/demo-calculator/README.md

 ## Demo Calculator

-This is a microservice web app and REST Api to simulate simple calculator operations.
+This is a microservice web app and REST Api to simulate simple calculator operations, also is prepare to deploy with containers orchestration,

 # Initialization